ArtisanMobile/devdocs/_posts/2014-05-08-user-profiles.md

 The **clearProfile** method will clear out the values associated with the registered User Profile Variables.

+The **clearVariableValue** method will clear out the value for a single profile variable.

 {% highlight java %}
 ArtisanProfileManager.clearProfile();
+ArtisanProfileManager.clearVariableValue("memberType");
 {% endhighlight %}

 <div id="sharedid"></div>